giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

-Service providers are starting to deploy computing capabilities across the network for hosting applications such as AR/VR, vehicle networks, IoT, AI training, and many more.
+Service providers are starting to deploy computing capabilities across the network for hosting applications such as AR/VR, vehicle networks, IoT, AI training, among others.
-In such distributed computing
-environments, knowledge about computing and communication resources is necessary to determine the proper deployment location of each application.
-This document proposes an initial approach towards the use of ALTO to provide such information and assist the selection of the application deployment locations.
+In these distributed computing environments, knowledge about computing and communication resources is necessary to determine the proper deployment location of each application.
+This document proposes an initial approach towards the use of ALTO to expose such information to the applications and assist the selection of their deployment locations.

 --- middle

 # Introduction

-The advent of virtualization is enabling the operators with a dynamic instantiation of network functions and applications by using different techniques on top of commoditized computation infrastructures, permitting a flexible and on-demand deployment of services, aligned with the actual needs observed as demanded by the customers.
+With the advent of network virtualization, operators can make use of dynamic instantiation of network functions and applications by using different techniques on top of commoditized computation infrastructures, permitting a flexible and on-demand deployment of services, aligned with the actual needs as demanded by the users.

-Operators are starting to deploy distributed computing environments in different parts of the network with the objective of addressing the different service needs in terms of latency, bandwidth, processing capabilities, etc.
+Operators are starting to deploy distributed computing environments in different parts of the network with the objective of addressing different service needs including latency, bandwidth, processing capabilities, storage, etc.
-This is translated in the emergence of a number of data centers of different sizes (e.g., large, medium, small) characterized by distinct dimension of CPUs, memory and storage capabilities, as well as bandwidth capacity for forwarding the traffic generated in and out the corresponding data center.
+This is translated in the emergence of a number of data centers (both in the cloud and at the edge) of different sizes (e.g., large, medium, small) characterized by distinct dimension of CPUs, memory and storage capabilities, as well as bandwidth capacity for forwarding the traffic generated in and out the corresponding data center.

-The probable future situation, with the generalization and proliferation of the edge computing approach, will increase the potential footprint where a function or application can be deployed.
-These different dimensioning rules result in a different unitary cost per CPU, memory, and storage in each computing environment because of the scale.
+The proliferation of the edge computing paradigm further increases the potential footprint and heterogeneity of the environments where a function or application can be deployed, resulting in different unitary cost per CPU, memory, and storage.
+This increases the complexity of deciding the location where a given function or application should be best deployed, as this decision should be influenced not only by the available resources in a given computing environment, but also by the network capacity of the path connecting the traffic source with the destination.

-All the available distributed computing capabilities can complicate the decision of what infrastructure use for instantiating a given function or application.
-Such a decision influences not only the resources that are consumed in a given computing environment, but also the network capacity of the path that connects such environment with the rest of the network from traffic source to destination.

-It is then essential for a network operator to have mechanisms assisting on the decision by considering a number of constraints related to the function or application to be deployed understanding how a given decision on the computing environment for the service edge affects to the transport network substrate.
-This would allow to integrate network capabilities in the function placement decision and further optimize performance of the deployed application.
+It is then essential for a network operator to have mechanisms assisting this decision by considering a number of constraints related to the function or application to be deployed, understanding how a given decision on the computing environment for the service edge affects to the transport network substrate.
+This would enable the integration of network capabilities in the function placement decision and further optimize performance of the deployed application.

-This document proposes the usage of ALTO {{RFC7285}} for assisting with such a decision.
+This document proposes the usage of ALTO {{RFC7285}}
+for assisting such a decision.

 # Conventions and Definitions